Alexey1Gavrilov/drive-constructor-site/help/applications/pump/index.md

 <br>
 where ` n ` is speed in *rpm*, ` P ` is power in *kW* and ` T ` is torque in *kNm*.
 <br>
 Please note that your pump can work at heads and flows lower than the rated ones for which it is designed.
-Speed and efficiency can then be different from the rate ones as well.
+Speed and efficiency can then be different from the rated ones as well.
 So, please enter actual head, flow, speed and efficiency.
 <br>
 <br>
 Full list of all the parameters used in *Drive Constructor* for pumps: